3 Reasons Why Virtual Conferences Are My Favorite Lead Gen Tactic

 Why not include a few of these touchpoints within a single conference?
 Think of the classic lead funnel and try to replicate the main nurture phases: Awareness, Consideration, Decision.

 When choosing virtual conference topics, select some topics that appeal to a broad audience – these are your top-of-funnel sessions.
 Follow up your awareness sessions with a session more closely related to your own offering or product.
 But always make sure your content is valuable, educational and not a sales pitch (see reason #3).

 Continue building up your conference agenda based on this nurture logic, choosing topics that relate to each other and help lead people through the funnel.

-Pro tip: Use webinar analytics to track which sessions registrants attend, and push these insights into your marketing automation to inform lead scoring and audience segmentation for further lead nurturing.
+Pro tip: Use webinar analytics to track which virtual conference sessions registrants attend, and push these insights into your marketing automation to inform lead scoring and audience segmentation for further lead nurturing.

 Pro tip: Based on experience and attendee surveys, I recommend shorter sessions of 15 minutes to a maximum of 25 minutes.
 Have speakers focus on providing inspiration and ideas to get attendees going instead of covering too many details.
 This approach helps attendees digest content more easily.
 It also piques curiosity and interest so they register for follow-up webinars that dive deeper into the topic.

 Reason #3: Strengthen your status as a thought leader by offering a series of relevant topics.